-These two types of RVs have several similarities.
-However, there are some things each one does just slightly better than the other.
+These two types of RVs have several similarities, but there are some things each type does slightly better than the other.

 While both have comfortable furniture, fifth wheels tend to have residential-style furnishings, making them feel more like home.
 However, it uses up a lot more floor space and is quite a bit heavier, adding to the weight of your RV.
-It’s also a little easier to drive and has a better turning radius than most Class A motorhomes.
-That said, the latter may still be more maneuverable, depending on its size.
+A fifth wheel is also generally a little easier to drive and has a better turning radius than most Class A motorhomes.

 If it’s space you want, a fifth wheel may suit you better.
 They have several large slide-outs, while those on a Class A rig are narrower to maintain balance.
 However, it’s more useful when you’re on the road.
 Unsurprisingly, Class A is also easier to set up, and it’s just as easy to pack up and hit the road.

-Deciding between these two types of RVs will primarily come down to whether you prefer a tow to a drivable motorhome and the few minor differences in amenities.
+Deciding between these two types of RVs will primarily come down to whether you prefer a tow or a drivable motorhome and the few minor differences in amenities.